 I recently joined a group of frequent travelers in an online discussion about our worst travelling experiences.
 Misadventures and travel problems included wallets getting stolen, pneumonia, severe dehydration, vehicle accidents with broken bones, and chemical poisoning.
 These are the times when travel insurance is essential.
 But as you don't know when you're going to end up in a situation when you need it, it's best to be prepared and have it all the time.

 Travelling is not always about picture-perfect sunsets and exhilarating adventures, despite what you see on Instagram.
-I’ve had my fair share of travel and travel-related mishaps, although they may not have been as bad as the above.
+I’ve had my fair share of travel-related mishaps, although they may not have been as bad as the above.

 While on a trip in the KZN South Coast, we were enjoying a leisurely boat ride on an estuary, marveling at the abundance of hippos and crocodiles, when we received a phone call from a friend to say that our house had been burgled.
 Needless to say, it was hard to enjoy the rest of the trip.